cms-analysis/DPGAnalysis-SiPixelTools/GainCalibration/README.md

 The gain calibration is explained in pages 23 to 24 in the [Phase-I pixel paper](https://arxiv.org/pdf/2012.14304.pdf).
 An overview was presented in [these slides](https://indico.cern.ch/event/1011744/#1-pixel-gain-calibration).

+Instructions for DOCs can be found on this TWiki: https://twiki.cern.ch/twiki/bin/viewauth/CMS/SiPixelGainCalibrationDoc

 ## Installation
 Prepare your working directory with CMSSW
 ```